Sticksword/machine-learning-dump/ml-step-by-step.md

 * more data profiling
   * number of uniq values for each variable: `.nunique(axis=0)`
   * unique values for a column: `df.some_column.unique()`
+    * remove non-unique columns
 * remove unwanted columns: `df_cleaned = df_cleaned.copy().drop(['url','image_url','city_url'], axis=1)`
 * visualize data with matplotlib
+* for features that are skewed, we can use a logarithmic transformer to make them as normally distributed as possible
 * standardize/normalize data
+  * normalized dataset will have values that range between 0 and 1
+  * standardized dataset will have a mean of 0 and standard deviation of 1, but there is no specific upper or lower bound for the maximum and minimum values.
+  * don't need to normalize for tree based models
+    * main reason for normalization for error based algorithms such as linear, logistic regression, neural networks is faster convergence to the global minimum due to the better initialization of weights.
+Information based algorithms (Decision Trees, Random Forests) and probability based algorithms (Naive Bayes, Bayesian Networks) don't require normalization
 * removing outliers:

   ``` python